cisco-ce/roomos.cisco.com/doc/MTR/side-bar-and-extensions-for-MTP.md

 *   **Developers or Admins** validating UI extensions, macros, or web apps on MTP.

 ## 3. Overview
-The Sidebar on Microsoft Teams Panel (MTP) provides users with quick access to:
+The sidebar on Microsoft Teams Panel (MTP) provides users with quick access to:
 *   Settings
 *   UI extension action buttons
 *   UI extension panels and pop-up messages
 *   Web apps
-*   Meeting Check-in / Check-out controls (when enabled)
+*   Meeting check-in/check-out controls (when enabled)

-The Cisco Check-in / Check-out sidebar UI is consistent across both MTP and MTR interfaces.
+The check-in/check-out sidebar UI is consistent across both MTP and MTR interfaces.

 ## 4. Requirements
 *   **Software:** Device must be running a supported RoomOS version that includes this feature.
 *   **Configuration:** Device must be configured as Microsoft Teams Panel (MTP) or Microsoft Teams Rooms (MTR).
 *   **Customization:** Upload your UI extensions, macros, or web apps to utilize custom actions from the sidebar.
-*   **Calendar:** Hybrid Calendar is required for Cisco Check-in / Check-out; the mailbox must match the one used for the MTR/MTP room.
+*   **Calendar:** Hybrid Calendar is required for Cisco check-in/check-out; the mailbox must match the one used for the MTR/MTP room.

-## 5. Enable the Sidebar on MTP
+## 5. Enable the sidebar on MTP
 To make the sidebar settings entry visible on MTP, use the following configuration:

 `xConfiguration UserInterface SettingsMenu Visibility: Auto`